 Charles Library on Main Campus, the Charles E. Krausz Library Temple’s Ambler Library, the Ginsburg Health Sciences Library and the Law Library are all open.

-New safety measures have been implemented to help protect patrons as they access these facilities.
+Safety measures have been implemented to help protect patrons as they access these facilities.
 We also encourage users to take advantage of the available virtual resources, which include digitized collections and e-books.

 For more information about the reopening, please check the university libraries website for details on what to expect when you visit.